IPS’ team goes far beyond

 Sílvia Bernardo, Marketing and communication manager

 Being a holder of a degree in Social Communication from Universidade de Lisboa (Institute of Social and Political Sciences) since 2005, Sílvia has worked for several years as a journalist for broadcast media.
 In the later years, she has been collaborating with private companies as a communication manager.
 At IPS, she handles the communication’s assets and branding initiatives, leveraging, therefore, the company’s reputation for quality, reliability, and customer satisfaction.
-Given her interest in contemporary social issues, especially the implications of the worldwide aging phenomenon, she’s also enrolled in a Social Gerontology master’s programme.
+She has completed postgraduate studies in Social Gerontology and currently attends a PhD programme in Sociology, at the Faculty of Social and Human Sciences of the University of Beira Interior, in Covilhã, Portugal.

 João Pedro Baltasar da Silva Correia, 1960-2019